Likhitha-S806/Banking-Domain-EDA/README.md

 **Banking Domain EDA:**

-📌 Project Summary
+📌 Project Summary:
 This project is an end-to-end Exploratory Data Analysis (EDA) in the Banking Domain, aimed at uncovering key insights on loan disbursements and deposit patterns across diverse demographic and financial segments.
 Using a combination of Python, MySQL, Excel, and Power BI, the project demonstrates how raw banking data can be transformed into actionable business intelligence for strategic decision-making.

-🎯 Objective
+🎯 Objective:
 To analyze and understand how different customer attributes—such as income band, gender, nationality, years of relationship, and banking type—**influence loan approvals and deposit behaviors in a financial institution.**

 🧰 Tools & Technologies Used

-**Python** (Pandas, Matplotlib, Seaborn) for data cleaning and analysis **MySQL** for data querying and manipulation
+**Python** (Pandas, Matplotlib, Seaborn) for data cleaning and analysis

+**MySQL** for data querying and manipulation

 **Excel** for initial data inspection

 **Power BI** for interactive dashboard creation

 🧠 Key Features & Contributions